-- Over \$56.0 million in long-term health care cost savings for the state - \$17.4 million decline in cigarette tax revenue (5.3% decline) - \$9.3 million decline in other tobacco products tax revenue (7.9% decline)
+- Nearly \$23 million in long-term health care cost savings for the state - \$31.2 million decline in cigarette tax revenue - \$2.1 million decline in other tobacco products tax revenue, including e-cigarettes

 The projected health care savings and public health benefits are conservative because they do not include the impact on youth who will not start to smoke as a result of this policy.
-Preventing Minnesota's kids from becoming addicted smokers would secure additional millions of dollars in future health care cost savings.
+Preventing Delaware kids from becoming addicted smokers would secure additional millions of dollars in future health care cost savings.

-Public Health and Economic Burden of Tobacco Use in Minnesota
+Public Health and Economic Burden of Tobacco Use in Delaware

-Tobacco use remains the leading cause of preventable death in the United States, killing more than 480,000 Americans each year, including 5,900 adults in Minnesota.
-Each year, 7,500 Minnesota kids try their first cigarette; and another 660 additional kids become new regular, daily smokers.
-Youth e-cigarette use remains a serious public health problem nationally as well as in Minnesota, where youth e-cigarette use has surpassed cigarette smoking.
+Tobacco use remains the leading cause of preventable death in the United States, killing more than 480,000 Americans each year, including 1,400 adults in Delaware.
+Each year, 1,600 Delaware kids try their first cigarette; and another 100 additional kids become new regular, daily smokers.
+Youth e-cigarette use remains a serious public health problem nationally as well as in Delaware, where youth e-cigarette use has far surpassed cigarette smoking.
 Flavors, including menthol, play a key role in youth use of tobacco products.
 Tobacco use is known to cause cancer, heart disease and respiratory diseases, among other serious health problems.

 In addition to tobacco's impact on health and wellbeing, tobacco use imposes a considerable financial toll on the economy.
-The Centers for Disease Control and Prevention (CDC) estimates that in Minnesota, tobacco use costs an estimated \$2.92 billion in health care costs each year, including approximately \$605.4 million in state Medicaid expenditures.
+The Centers for Disease Control and Prevention (CDC) estimates that in Delaware, tobacco use costs an estimated \$618 million in health care costs each year, including approximately \$102.8 million in state Medicaid expenditures.